 Woodbury is a very small town located in the state of Tennessee.
 With a population of 2,762 people and two constituent neighborhoods, Woodbury is the 190th largest community in Tennessee.

-Unlike some towns, Woodbury isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Woodbury are a mix of both white- and blue-collar jobs.
-Overall, Woodbury is a town of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Woodbury who work in office and administrative support (19.44%), healthcare (7.73%), and food service (7.30%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Woodbury is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Woodbury is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Woodbury who work in office and administrative support (20.41%), healthcare (7.37%), and food service (6.62%).

-The citizens of Woodbury are slightly less educated than the national average of 21.84% for the average city or town: 15.68% of adults in Woodbury have a bachelor's degree or advanced degree
+The percentage of adults in Woodbury with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.76% of adults in Woodbury have a bachelor's degree or advanced degree.

 The people who call Woodbury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodbury residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Woodbury include English, German, Italian, and Scots-Irish.

 The most common language spoken in Woodbury is English.
 Other important languages spoken here include Spanish and African languages.